epalzeolithe/DisPro/readme.md

 ## Installation
 No installation required. <br>
-Just grab the latest binary for your platform from the [releases](https://github.com/SirSAC/DisPro/releases/latest) and rename it `DisPro.bin` then start speeding up your internet connection. <br>
+Just grab the latest binary for your platform from the [releases](https://github.com/SirSAC/DisPro/releases/latest) and rename it `DisPro.exe` or `DisPro.bin` if you are not on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) then start speeding up your internet connection. <br>
 For `-option` on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) will require the [Privoxy](https://en.wikipedia.org/wiki/Privoxy) software and this can be downloaded from [release](https://sourceforge.net/projects/ijbswa/files/Win32/3.0.32%20%28stable%29) and make sure it is listening on [IP](https://en.wikipedia.org/wiki/IP_address) `::1` and port `8118`. <br>
 If you want to use [`cmd.exe`](https://en.wikipedia.org/wiki/Cmd.exe) on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) this will require the [`powershell.exe`](https://en.wikipedia.org/wiki/PowerShell) to be already installed for fixing text colors but the program can work without it if you don't want text colors anymore.